safing/web/_publications/2023-07-11-portmaster-v1.1.md

   </div>
 </div>

-It is also easy to see what nodes you are using and if they are Safing or Community nodes.
+It is also easy to see which nodes you are currently using and if they are operated by Safing or by the community.
-Safing nodes are triangles while community nodes are circles, and when they are used they are colored.
+Safing nodes are displayed as triangles while community nodes show as circles, and are colored in blue and green respectively, if in use.

 <img src="{{ site.img_url }}blog/release-1.1/02_nodeOnMap.png" alt="Nodes on Portmaster map" style="margin: 0;">

-The information box for each node has also been updated.
-You can now get faster into more details on each node.
+The information boxes for nodes now have a lot more information and you can get to all the details a lot faster.

 <img src="{{ site.img_url }}blog/release-1.1/03_nodeDetails.png" alt="Nodes Details" style="margin: 0;">

-There are many more views to find so go around and discover new things!
+There are many more views to find so go around and discover all the new things in the map!

 ### Other Changes

-Of course there have been many under the hood improvements like, optimized traffic management for SPN or added the option for DNS caching.
-A complete list can always be found here: [GitHub](https://github.com/safing/portmaster/releases)
+Of course there have been many under the hood improvements like optimized traffic management for SPN or extended DNS caching.
+A complete list of changes can always be found here: [GitHub](https://github.com/safing/portmaster/releases)

 ### Next Steps

-Thank you to all the people writing in feature ideas, we know you are exited about new Portmaster features.
-I am glad to let you all know that for the next update we are focusing again on Firewall features.
-I can’t share much at this point but stay tuned, there are some much requested features in the pipeline.
+Thank you to all the people telling us their feature ideas - we know you are exited about many new Portmaster features.
+I am glad to let you all know that for the next update we are focusing again on firewall features.
+I can’t share much at this point but stay tuned, there are many requested features in the pipeline.